dmungai97/HANDIMANPro/README.md

 Details of the machine on which the webapp was tested:

-- Operating System: Elementary OS 5.1 (Hera)
+- Operating System: Windows 10
-- Terminal: Bash
+- Terminal: Windows Power Shell
-- Processor: Intel Core i7-8750H CPU @ 2.20 GHz 2.21 GHz
+- Intel(R) Core(TM) i5-4210U CPU @ 1.70GHz   2.40 GHz
-- RAM: 16 GB
+- RAM: 8 GB